Man pointing at laptop

 December 2025: Rates on hold once again at 3.6%

-What this means for SMEs
+What this meant for SMEs

-Consumer confidence unlikely to rise heading through holidays
+Consumer confidence heading into holidays

-Lenders still pushing to compete before year-end
+Lenders competing before year-end

 The content in this blog is provided for general information purposes only.
 It doesn't constitute financial advice and shouldn't be relied upon as such.
 Always consult a licensed financial advisor, accountant, or legal professional to consider your personal circumstances before making financial decisions.